 How Narcissists Gaslight: 7 Signs and How to Respond

-You already know something is wrong.
-You're here because a conversation happened — or many conversations — that left you feeling confused in a way you can't quite explain.
-You're not sure if you're overreacting.
-You're replaying things, looking for where you went wrong.
-You're wondering if your memory can be trusted.
+You already sense something is off.
+A conversation, or a long run of them, left you confused in a way that's hard to explain.
+You're replaying messages, hunting for where you went wrong.
+You're asking whether your memory can be trusted.

-This is what gaslighting does.
-And recognizing the specific signs is the first step toward trusting yourself again.
+That's what gaslighting does.
+Naming the specific moves is often the first step back toward trusting yourself.

 How Narcissistic Gaslighting Is Different